World (magazine)

-World (often stylized in all-caps as WORLD) is a biweekly Christian news magazine, published in the United States by God's World Publications, a non-profit 501(c)(3) organization based in Asheville, North Carolina.
+World (often stylized in all-caps as WORLD) is a monthly Christian news magazine, published in the United States by God's World Publications, a non-profit 501(c)(3) organization based in Asheville, North Carolina.
 World's declared perspective is one of Christian evangelical Protestantism.

 Each issue features both U.S. and international news, cultural analysis, editorials and commentary, as well as book, music and movie reviews.
 World's end-of-the-year issue covers stories from the previous year, obituaries, and statistics.